Enrg1999/CapitalBikeShareBusinessAnalytics/README.md

 # CapitalBikeShareBusinessAnalytics

-This repository contains the analysis I @emachiarini performed for the Business Analytics course during our Master of Science program.
+This repository contains the analysis I and some classmates performed for the Business Analytics course during our Master of Science program.

 The attached files are:
 - `Report.pdf`: which is a report detailing our whole project